Egged (company): "Mehadrin" routes

 From the late 1990s until January 2011, Egged operated gender-segregated lines, commonly called Mehadrin bus lines mainly running in and/or between major Haredi population centers.
 In these buses, men sat at the front and women were expected to wear "modest dress."
 The "mehadrin" lines were criticized after a woman, Miriam Shear, was allegedly assaulted for refusing to give up her seat to a male passenger and move to the back of the bus.
 In January 2011, the Israeli High Court of Justice ruled that forced separation of men and women on buses was illegal but allowed voluntary separation for a one-year experimental period.
 The court, accepting the recommendations of an investigation committee, ordered the removal of signs designating buses as segregated and the installation of new signs informing passengers of their right to sit wherever they wanted.

 The Haredi public has requested to operate private bus lines but they were blocked by the transportation ministry.

 Tourism

 In later years Egged Bus Cooperative has expanded its services, through its subsidiary company Egged Tours, by offering organized trips abroad for Israelis as well as daily tours in Israel for tourists.
 Egged Tours is an IATA licensed company which operates as a wholesale company for organized tours all over the world and Israel for groups and individuals.
 Its services include flights, organized tours, accommodation and trips all year round.

 Criticism

 Involvement in Israeli settlements

-On 12 February 2020, the United Nations published a database of companies doing business related in the West Bank, including East Jerusalem, as well as in the occupied Golan Heights.
-Egged was listed on the database on account of its activities in Israeli settlements in these occupied territories, which are considered illegal under international law.
+On 12 February 2020, the United Nations published a database of companies doing business related in the West Bank, including East Jerusalem, as well as in the Golan Heights.
+Egged was listed on the database on account of its activities in Israeli settlements in these occupied territories, which the UN considers to be illegal.